Novartis/YADA/src/site/markdown/admin.md

 1. Create new JDBC, SOAP, REST, or FILE queries for configured YADA apps using the syntax-coloring-enabled editor from [CodeMirror](https://codemirror.net/)
 3. Modify existing queries
+4. Rename existing queries
+5. Copy (duplicate) existing queries with a new name
 4. Delete existing queries
 5. Assign new default YADA parameters with values for existing queries
 6. Modify default YADA parameters and values
 7. Delete default YADA parameters
 8. Update in-memory cache with new query versions and configuration automatically
+9. Backup all queries for the currently selected app to a JSON text file
 8. Switch between YADA apps
 9. Toggle query format from monospace and pre-formatted to proportional and fluid (useful for large queries which consume your whole screen.)
 10. Filter query list on `qname` and `query` content to more easily find the queries for which you're looking